vihaan9092/collab-yjs-server/README.md

    - Check if the server is running on the correct port
    - Verify JWT token is valid and not expired
    - Check CORS settings in configuration
+   - Verify debouncing configuration is not causing delays

 2. **Authentication Errors**
    - Ensure JWT_SECRET matches between Django and this server